Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When Does an Australian Shepherd Stop Growing?

 Generally, Australian Shepherds stop growing around the 16-month mark.
-While they often reach their full height around one year old, they will fill out when they’re 16 months old, and you’ll still notice changes.
+While they often reach their full height around 1 year old, they won’t fully fill out until they’re 16 months old, and you’ll still notice changes.
 You’ll see rapid growth at first, which will slow down when they are around 8 months old.

-Males tend to be bigger than females, but certain factors affect the size of your dog, which we’ll go more into depth about next.
-You’ll find your Aussie will behave like a puppy until they’re a year old, they’ll start to mellow, and by the time they’re 2 years old, they will act like an adult.
+Males tend to be bigger than females, but other factors can affect the size of your dog.
+You’ll find that your Aussie will behave like a puppy until they’re a year old, then they’ll start to mellow, and by the time they’re 2 years old, they will act like an adult.

 Australian Shepherds differ in size for various reasons, like genetics, insufficient nutrition, not eating enough, too much exercise, breeding, and health issues.

 Their small size might also be a sign of a health problem.
-Australian Shepherds are prone to a genetic condition called Cobalamin malabsorption (vitamin B12 malabsorption).
-It is when vitamin B12 can’t be absorbed into the gut, which leads to weakness, blood problems, and poor growth.
+Australian Shepherds are prone to a genetic condition called cobalamin malabsorption (vitamin B12 malabsorption).
+It occurs when vitamin B12 can’t be absorbed into the gut, leading to weakness, blood problems, and poor growth.

 While their size difference might be due to something completely innocent, there are other more worrying alternatives.
 If you are ever concerned, contact your vet immediately.